igorpuchkovcom/job-orchestration-service/README.md

 - Terraform intentionally excludes database provisioning, Redis provisioning, multi-environment rollout, and broader platform resources.
 - This repo is a bounded reimplementation of the service shape and operational model, not a claim of exact production parity.

-## Interview Positioning

-For backend/systems interviews, this repo is strongest when presented as a focused API service that demonstrates:

-- versioned API ownership and predictable error contracts
-- explicit state transition control in orchestration flows
-- immutable lifecycle audit events
-- bounded but realistic Redis coordination for duplicate work prevention
-- clean layering with seams for replacing demo auth with real token validation

 ## Supporting Docs

 - [`docs/demo-flow.md`](docs/demo-flow.md): create/start/get runbook and disposable Docker path